-- In India, less than one in three women engage in the formal labour market.
+- Less than one in three women in India do paid work

 We need your help to change this.

-Azad Foundation’s Women on Wheels programme empowers resource-poor women to become professional drivers.
-It enables them to get well-paying and respectful jobs and reclaim freedom.
+Azad Foundation’s Women on Wheels programme empowers resource-poor women to become self-sustaining professional drivers.
+It enables them to get well-paying and respectful jobs and take control over their lives.

 But there are many more women who dream of transforming their lives and we need your support to make this reality.
-There are many ways you can get involved to help us enhance women’ economic status, dignity, and empower them to reclaim their freedom.
+There are many ways you can get involved to help us enhance women’ financial situation, dignity, and empower them to reclaim their freedom.